fbielejec/fbielejec.github.io/_posts/2018-09-20-parity-import.md

 # <a name="geth-import"> Import the private key to geth </a>

-Import the acount private key into geth:
+Import the accounts private key into geth:

 ```bash
 geth --testnet account import ~/pass.txt